Limnoria/Limnoria-doc/use/identifying_to_services.rst

 Services plugin
 ---------------

-The Services plugin comes with Supybot and should be an easy way to identify your bot, but SASL is recommended over it.
+The Services plugin comes with Limnoria and should be an easy way to identify your bot, but SASL is recommended over it.
 Start by loading Services with::